egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 How many sermons does it take to make a disciple?

 Probably none.
-Also disciple makers are not made from the pulpit, and not in  classes.
+Again, disciple makers are not made from the pulpit, and not in  classes.
 Sermons and classes won't take you there.

 You'll just have to do it.
 Jump the leap.